s277945/PULSeBS_12/README.md

     ./start_script.sh

-## DOCKER INSTALL AND START INSTRUCTIONS
+## INSTALL AND START PROJECT WITH DOCKER

   From a command line run: